Headed to Mui Ne, Vietnam? Feast your eyes on our selection of the top things to do in Mui Ne.

 But if you’re keen to do a spot of retail therapy, there are a couple of key shops in Mui Ne that might tickle your fancy:

 First up, since Mui Ne’s surf culture runs so strong, big name brands like Rip Curl, 69 Slam, and Roxy/Quiksilver have set up shops in town.
 This is actually one of the only places in all of Vietnam where you can buy surf apparel straight from the shop, so if you’re in the market for a new pair of board shorts or a cute bikini, make your way on over.

 For the gals specifically, there’s a couple of fab boutique designers in town who are making super gorgeous, unique, travel friendly clothing.
-Make sure you check out Mixed Feelings, a collection of romantic, drapey dresses and sweaters created by a fashion designer from Moscow, and No Time to Explain, which sells only organic, sustainably made items.

 Get crafty at a macrame workshop